-If it looks like you’ve violated our rules, we may send you an email and ask you to explain what you’re up to and why.
-Context is important, and we want to understand the big picture.
-If you don’t adequately explain yourself or fix the problem, we may suspend your account or remove your content.
 We strive to be fair, but we reserve the right to suspend accounts or remove content, without notice, for any reason, particularly to protect our services, infrastructure, users, or community.
 If you attempt to evade suspension by creating new accounts or posts, we will suspend your new accounts and posts.

-If you believe your content or account have been restricted or disabled in error, or believe there is relevant context we were not aware of in reaching our determination, you can write to us at firstname.lastname@example.org.
+If you believe your content or account has been restricted or disabled in error, or believe there is relevant context we were not aware of in reaching our determination, you can write to us at firstname.lastname@example.org.
 We will consider all good faith efforts to appeal.

 Government Takedown Requests

 If Medium receives a request from a government actor to restrict access to content associated with your account, we will notify you unless we are prohibited by law or believe doing so may endanger others.
 Where applicable, we will work to limit legally-ordered content restrictions to jurisdictions where we have a good faith belief that we are legally required to restrict the content.
 Medium submits to the Lumen database government requests to restrict access to content (redacted where appropriate to protect privacy or prevent harm to a person).
-This includes government requests to review content to determine if it violates these Rules or other Medium content policies.

 We may enforce, or not enforce, these policies at our sole discretion.
 These policies don’t create a duty or contractual obligation for us to act.